Worker Manager

 The two built-in processes are

-- the auto-reloader, optionally enabled to watch the file system for changes and trigger a restart
+• the auto-reloader, optionally enabled to watch the file system for changes and trigger a restart

-- inspector, optionally enabled to provide external access to the state of the running instance
+• inspector, optionally enabled to provide external access to the state of the running instance

-to the CLI.
+Sanic has the ability to expose the state and the functionality of the multiplexer to the CLI.
 Currently, this requires the CLI command to be run on the same machine as the running Sanic instance.
 By default the inspector is disabled.

-To enable it, set the config value to True
+To enable it, set the config value to True.

 app.config.INSPECTOR = True